-5. Notification of Return
+Notification of Return

 - a.
-An employee must notify the Office of Personnel Services, in writing, either that he/she will return to work or request an extension.
-The notice or request must be received by Personnel Services no later than thirty (30) calendar days before the expiration of the leave.
+An employee must notify Human Resources, in writing, either that he/she will return to work or request an extension.
+The notice or request must be received by Human Resources no later than thirty (30) calendar days before the expiration of the leave.
 Failure to give timely notice or to timely request an extension shall be conclusively presumed a resignation from employment. - b.
 A grant or denial of a request for extension shall be within the discretion of the Board.
 If the request for an extension is denied and the employee does not return to work, it shall be conclusively presumed that the employee resigned employment.

-Return
+6. Return